Which courses are required for my program? How do I substitute a course? How many years do I have to finish my degree?

 Your Academic Advisement Report will summarize your completed and unresolved graduation requirements (see below).

-You are expected to follow the curriculum assigned to you by Senate, as published in the Undergraduate Calendar.
+You are expected to follow the curriculum as published in the Undergraduate Calendar for the year level you are enrolled in.
 Sometimes, students ask for a curriculum exception.
 There are two kinds of exceptions: Substitutions and Directives.

 For instructions, definitions and regulations download the Course Substitution/ Directive Request form.

-You must finish all of your courses within a specified number of years.
-This is known as your timespan and it starts “ticking” your first term after admission.
-Even though you may not be attending Ryerson for one or more terms (for example, you have been Discontinued), you continue to use up your timespan.
+In order to graduate, you must complete your program’s curriculum and graduation requirements within a specified number of years.
+This is known as your timespan and the clock starts “ticking” in your first term of eligibility for enrolment.
+Even though you may not be attending Ryerson for one or more terms (for example, you have decided to request a temporary Short-Term Withdrawal from your program for either the current academic term or for future academic terms due to financial, health, personal, academic or other reasons, you still continue to use up your timespan.

-- for full-time programs, multiply the number of years scheduled for fulltime study by 2 (typically 8 years);
+- For full-time programs, multiply the number of years scheduled for fulltime study by 2 (two) (typically 8 (eight) years);

-- for part-time degree programs, divide the number of single-term courses in your program (or equivalent) by 3;
+- For part-time degree programs, divide the number of required single-term courses in your program (or equivalent) by 3 (three) (typically 14 (fourteen) years.